dev-wansh/Netra-AI/README.md

 - Node.js
 - Gemini API Key

+🚀 This project was developed as part of the ET AI Hackathon 2.0.
+Netra AI is an AI-powered multilingual fraud risk screening platform designed to improve citizen safety by helping users analyze suspicious calls, WhatsApp messages, and currency notes.
+Through explainable AI, multilingual support, and cyber awareness features, the project demonstrates how AI can empower users to identify potential fraud risks and respond with greater confidence.

 > Note: The prototype is hosted on a free development server.
 Initial loading may take up to 60 seconds if the server is inactive.